 If you installed the Entitlements package, iManager and Designer display the following options.
-For more information about Permission Collection and Reconciliation service, see "Understanding Permission Collection and Reconciliation Service," in the NetlQ Identity Manager Driver Administration Guide.
+For more information, see Synchronizing Permission Changes from the Connected Systems in the NetlQ Identity Manager Driver Administration Guide.

 Enable Permissions Collection and Reconciliation: Set the value of this parameter to true for permission reconciliation and entitlement assignment.
 By default, the value is set to false.